brtktl/todo-demo/README.md

 # todo-demo

-Spring Server can be run from intelliji IDE.
-It will auto download the dependencies. <br>
+Spring Server can be run from from any spring compatible ide.
+They will auto download the dependencies. <br>
+Unit tests are included in the tests subfolder.
 React Client can be run with npm install then npm start. <br>
 Server is configurated for a couchbase bucket named todo_app.
 It's username: database_user password:123456 <br>